Wishmaster Spell HUD

 Examples:

-/9 teleport torley will teleport you to the avatar called Torley.
+• /9 teleport torley — Teleports you to the avatar Torley.

-/9 bless torley would cast a bless charm on Torley.
+• /9 bless torley — Casts Bless on Torley.

 Ending Active Spells

-This will remove any active magic you have cast from the sim.
+This removes all active magic you’ve cast from the sim.

-* Spell is active for more than 60 seconds
+• The spell is active more than 60 seconds

-* Spell crosses into a parcel where scripts or rezzing are not allowed
+• The spell crosses into a parcel where scripts or rezzing are disallowed